Michelle Dawn Mooney

 The Day the Earth Stood Still

-It's hard to believe it was eighteen years ago, when tears still well up at the thought of the horrific events that transpired on that beautiful, sunny September morning as if they happened just yesterday.
+It's hard to believe it was twenty one years ago, when tears still well up at the thought of the horrific events that transpired on that beautiful, sunny September morning as if they happened just yesterday.
 I was just starting to get my feet wet as a reporter at the local NBC affiliate where Mondays and Tuesdays were my days off.
 On this particular Tuesday I opted to forego the gym to take a rare morning to sleep in.
 It was my mother's call that woke me.
 "Are you watching," she asked with panic.
 She thought I would have already been called into work.
 Within minutes, I was.

 To date, it was the only day that I was truly scared of my assignment - heading to the Atlantic City International Airport to cover the local angle of the highest security level that was now put in place across the country.
 At the time we didn't now if there were three targets or ten.
 Could we be one of the them?
 The rest of the day was a blur, but I can still feel the deep emotions connected to those events as if they just happened.

 The attacks of 9-11 brought about a surge of eagerness from men and women who wanted to step up and protect a country that suddenly felt vulnerable.
-More people enlisted in the military in the 12 months following the September 11th attacks than they have in any of the years since.
+More people enlisted in the military in the 12 months following the September 11th attacks than they did in any of the years since.
 The enemies ten or twenty years ago may not be the same ones we have today, but the reasoning behind signing up for such an enormous responsibility is still the same ... fighting the bad guys to protect the freedoms that we are privileged to have as Americans.

 Sadly, when we're not reminded of the daily battles that our military members face, we often forget that each and every day, more than a million men and women are serving in various capacities to see that America remains the land of the free and the home of the brave.